-This pumpkin quiche is perfect for a seasonal breakfast or weeknight dinner!
+This pumpkin and spinach quiche is perfect for a seasonal breakfast or weeknight dinner!
 And the leftovers make a great option to fill your lunch box for school or work.

 This pumpkin and spinach quiche is packed with vegetables.
 You can eat it whenever you want: breakfast, lunch or dinner.
 That's up to you!

 Well, for those of you who might already have visited France, quiche is a real staple here.
 And gosh, I have to admit that I really miss the tradional quiche Lorraine.
 But between the gluten in the pie crust, the dairy and the eggs that's quite a lot of reasons for me to stay away from it!

 But you know the feeling when so many things that you love are suddenly forbidden?
 Well, even when you are in remission thanks to your diet change, it doesn't stop the craving and the frustration of not being able to eat what you want.
 So I definitely had to create a compliant quiche recipe.

 The hardest part in the recipe creation was "how do I replace the eggs"?
 If you've already made a traditional quiche, you know we use eggs to bind everything.
 So it's a pretty important ingredient.
 I finally got the idea last year, when pumpkin season started.
 I had some leftover cooked pumpkin and didn't know what to do with it and then came this idea.

 I do try to stay away from premade stuff as much as possible because I don't trust how healthy they are.
 Though, from time to time, it's great to have a quick and easy solution.
 So, if you can find a gluten free pie crust or puff pastry at the store near you that fits your intolerances, go ahead.
 If you can't have one of those, here are the ingredients for the homemade crust :